astra085/learning-with-Astra/README.md

-# Building my first set of tables using the CQL consle in Astra #
+# Building my first set of tables using the CQL console in Astra #

 After having attended recently the "Intro to Cassandra for Developers Workshop" I have experimented with what I have learnt in the workshop to further my learning journey.
 I have forked the existing repositry shared in the workshop and have updated it with my  own examples.

 ## Explain your use case ##

-Here I am tryingto replicate the data model of a learning application in Astra.
+Here I am trying to replicate the data model of a learning application in Astra.
 I have created 3 tables:
 1. curriculum_master
 2. learner_master
 3. learner_curriculum